Fastest Drag Car In Forza Horizon 5 Guide

 2. McLaren F1 GT

-The McLaren F1 held the title of the world’s fastest car back in 1998 when Andy Wallace pushed the F1 to a 242.95 MPH top speed.
+The McLaren F1 was the world’s fastest car in 1998 when Andy Wallace pushed the F1 to a 242.95 MPH top speed.

 To this day, the McLaren F1 is still one of the world’s fastest cars and arguably the fastest NA production car ever built.